 After getting medical attention, you should report a dog bite immediately.
 In Dekalb County, you can do so by contacting Animal Enforcement.

 Animal Enforcement will take a report and search for the dog so it can be quarantined (a measure required in case it shows signs of rabies).
-Try to provide your best description of the dog and any information you remember about where you last saw it or what direction it was going.
+Try to provide your most thorough description of the dog and any information you remember about where you last saw it or what direction it was going.

 We will follow up with Animal Enforcement to learn if they found the dog and, if so, whether an owner has been identified.
 If the dog has no tags and no microchip, and no one comes to claim it, the animal may be feral.